 The works of [2] and [3] used ramps to empirically detect the correlation between ventilatory thresholds and DFA alpha 1.

-A cluster threshold is the average of all pace/power values recorded during the first 30 minutes of an activity where the DFA alpha 1 values cluster close to 0.75 for aerobic thresholds (0.5 for anaerobic).
+A cluster threshold is the average of all pace/power values recorded during the first 45 minutes (for running; 1 hour for cycling) of an activity where the DFA alpha 1 values cluster close to 0.75 for aerobic thresholds (0.5 for anaerobic).
 If a sufficient amount of time is spent near either threshold, the average pace/power during this time close to threshold corresponds to a cluster threshold.

 Cluster thresholds are detected more often than ramps: on average, we detect aerobic cluster thresholds for about 40% of all activities with high quality HRV data while we detect aerobic ramps in about 15%.
 We detect anaerobic cluster thresholds in about 15% of activities while anaerobic ramps manifest themselves in about 5% of activities.